Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 Climate and Seasons

-The islands of Gaudeloupe have a tropical climate, benefit from sea breezes year round, with an average temperature of 26°C.
+The island of Guadeloupe has a tropical climate, it is breezy all year round, with an average temperature of 26.

-From June to Novembre is the humid (wet) season, which is not to say that it rains constantly, but there are more frequent periods of wet weather than throughout the rest of the year.
+From June to November is the wet season, which does not mean that it rains everyday, but rainfall is more common during this period than the rest of the year.

 grande anse beach guadeloupe